 Q: What happens next if I am successful with my initial application?

-Once the closing date has passed, you will receive an email from our HR team.
-If you have been successful, you will then be invited to a practical selection test.
-You will be kept informed throughout the process if you have been successful through the stages.
+Once the closing date has passed, you will receive an email from our HR Team.
+If you have been successful, you will receive a link to the maths and english assessments.
+Once these have been successfully completed you will be invited to a practical selection test.
+You will be kept informed throughout the process if you have been successful through the various stages.

 Q: What happens next, if I am unsuccessful with my application?

 Due to the high volume of interest we receive we regret that it is not possible to inform candidates individually of the results of their application or provide feedback.
-If you have not received an email inviting you to attend a practical selection test, you should assume that your application has not been successful this time.
+If you have not received an email inviting you to take part in the assessments, you should assume that your application has not been successful this time.
+At each stage of the process you will be informed whether or not you have been successful.

 Q: Can I choose which station I work at (wholetime)?

-No, candidates will be places at stations where there are vacancies.
+Firefighters are required to work at any location in Nottinghamshire and will be placed at stations where there are vacancies.

 Q: I live outside of the Nottinghamshire boundary, can I apply (wholetime)?